perfectblue/perfectblue.github.io/_posts/2019-3-11-Sneaking-into-Blackhat-2018.md

 Though we missed qualifying for DEFCON finals (by 1 place!), we were nevertheless generously invited by Hackerone to their h1-702 event, and luckily for us Black Hat 2018 and DEFCON happened to coincide!

 Now...everyone knows DEFCON is a scam, but at least tickets are affordable.
-Black Hat tickets are $2000 and up (!!!!), basically unaffordable for broke students like us.
+Black Hat tickets are $2000 and up (!!!!), out of the range for students like us.

 ![ludicrous prices]({{ "assets/images/blackhat/seize the memes of production.png" }})